Troubled Families – Working to Welcome

 Relating real problems – how they effect all people, anyone can be in that position of isolation

-- To explore how labeling and stereotyping jeopardise what we are able to achieve in our work with individuals and families on the margins
+- To explore how labelling and stereotyping jeopardise what we are able to achieve in our work with individuals and families on the margins

 - To clarify vision, direction and goals for your Team as they work to create more inclusive settings and communities in the neighbourhoods they serve